Spiritual Life Insurance

 Soul Insurance is a contract first introduced by Jesus over 2000 years ago.
 The company is a worldwide, international corporation known as 'The Church", which boasts over a billion shareholders, a 2000 year track record, and has enrollees from every country on earth, a worldwide distribution system, and the same founder and CEO since inception.
 Every valid death claim has been paid in full, and the policy count has risen from a dozen enrollees to over 3 billion, with living benefits enjoyed by millions daily.
 Not a single client has ever returned from the dead and show regret in putting faith in Jesus.

-"The catch" remains the fact that while the premiums are offered at no cost, but the policy must be accepted by faith to become valid.
+"The catch" remains the fact that while the premiums are offered at no cost, the policy must be accepted by faith to become valid.

 Faith does not save you, but you must have faith to be saved.